 How to calculate Net Promoter Score (NPS)?

-NPS is calculated by subtracting the percentage of customers who answer the NPS question with a 6 or lower (known as ‘detractors’) from the percentage of customers who respond with a 9 or 10 (known as ‘promoters’).
+NPS, one of the top customer satisfaction metrics, is calculated by subtracting the percentage of customers who answer the NPS question with a 6 or lower (known as ‘detractors’) from the percentage of customers who respond with a 9 or 10 (known as ‘promoters’).